Nikon D500 vs Sony A77 II

-The Nikon D500 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and May 2014.
+The Nikon D500 and the Sony Alpha SLT-A77 II are two enthusiast cameras that were announced, respectively, in January 2016 and May 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Nikon has a resolution of 20.7 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 20.7 megapixels, whereas the Sony provides 24 MP.

-The physical size and weight of the Nikon D500 and the Sony A77 II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D500 and the Sony A77 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D500 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A77 II is notably smaller (12 percent) than the Nikon D500.
 Moreover, the A77 II is markedly lighter (25 percent) than the D500.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.